NexGenCloud/hyperstack-sdk-python/docs/TemplateApi.md

 Update template

 Updates the details of a template.
-Modify the template name, description and/or `is_public` status to change the public/private visibility of the template.
+Modify the template name, description and/or`is_public` status to change the public/private visibility of the template.

 ### Example

 * Api Key Authentication (apiKey):
-* Api Key Authentication (accessToken):

 ```python
 import hyperstack